nashville-software-school/bangazon-inc/book-1-orientation/chapters/STATIC_CLASSES.md

 ## Static methods and properties on non-static classes

-A non-static class may contain static methods and properties.
+A non-static class may contain sttic methods and properties.

 ```cs
 public class Person {